Kelli Cotner, CPCCCertified Professional Co-Active Coach

 She moved back to Austin and served 5 years as Program Director and President for the Greater Austin Chapter of the International Coaches Federation, which is the governing body of coaches around the world.
 Kelli is also a registered Integrative Yoga Therapist and incorporates the teachings of Yoga and meditation into her coaching practice.
 She is certified as a Trauma Sensitive Yoga Teacher and teaches people how to overcome anxiety, post traumatic stress disorder and panic attacks.

-In 2016, Kelli and her partner created Dharma Ranch, a retreat center on 10 acres in San Marcos, Tx.
-She currently teaches meditation and leads workshops.
+In 2016, Kelli and her partner created Dharma Ranch, a retreat center on 10 acres in San Marcos, Tx where she currently teaches meditation and various workshops.

-In her spare time, Kelli loves to read, travel, ride motorcycles and play with her friends.
+In her spare time, Kelli loves to read, travel, landscape and play with her creative friends.
 Music, art, dancing, people, yoga and meditation are her places for encounter.